 Since 2014, the Misdemeanor Justice Project – Phase I & II has attracted noteworthy media attention.
 This section compiles news coverage on our work (Trends in Misdemeanor Arrests in New York, the Summons Report: Trends in the Issuance and Disposition of Summonses in New York City, 2006-2013, Tracking Enforcement Rates in New York City, 2003-2014, and Mapping Mobility of Individuals Arrested for Misdemeanors in New York City, 2006-2014), as well as, the enforcement of low-level offenses.

 In 2016, the Research Network on Misdemeanor Justice was launched at John Jay College of Criminal Justice in New York City.
-The network aims to conduct analyses determining local trends in the enforcement of low-level offenses and understanding multi-site differences.
-These six jurisdictions include Los Angeles, CA , Toledo, OH, Durham, NC, Seattle, WA, Prince George’s County, MD and St. Louis, MO.
+The network aims to conduct analyses determining local trends in the enforcement of lower-level offenses and understanding multi-site differences.
+These jurisdictions include Durham, NC, Los Angeles, CA , Louisville, KY, Meridian, MS, Prince George’s County, MD, Seattle, WA and St. Louis, MO.
 This section complies news coverage on the work of the Research Network.